English Consonant Clusters Practice - Record & Listen

 When you slow down you have more time to feel your pronunciation and mouth movements.

 It’s likely that you can pronounce each sound in the cluster correctly when the sounds are by themselves.
 The problem occurs when you put the consonant sounds close together in a sentence.

 So, take the time to break the word or cluster up into steps.
 This will help you master making more than one consonant in a row.

+You need to actively practise consonant clusters.
 Practise the words below with the voice recorder and consonant cluster audio MP3.
 Feel each sound in the cluster.

 Join a tailored Speech Active Pronunciation Course to master consonant clusters and speak English clearly and with confidence.

 English Consonant Cluster Exercises